Smart Balloon Practices:

 * Television & Radio programs often use helium as a device to get laughs.
 This is strongly discouraged, as it portrays helium inhalation as a fun & safe practice, when in fact it can be deadly.

 As balloon professionals, The Party’s Here are aware of our social obligations and therefore we work hard to ensure that our clients are also aware of the best use of the product.
-We are now proud members of PEBA and strictly adhere to our commitment to taking part in any balloon releases and where possible recommend other products to our customers for their event.
+We are proud members of PEBA and strictly adhere to our commitment to not taking part in any balloon releases and where possible recommend other products to our customers for their event.
 As suppliers of helium gas and helium balloons, we are also deeply concerned about the missuse of helium and are dedicated to educating the public about the dangers of inhalation.

 More useful sources: